Workers’ Compensation Laws For Knee Injuries

 While it may be impossible to prevent work related wear and tear on your knees, employers are required to maintain working standards to prevent or at least reduce injuries.
 Knee injury benefits are based on your earnings and the degree of your injury.

 If you have suffered a work-related knee injury, or feel that your work is making your knee pain work, notify your employer and ask to go to medical treatment.
-If you have questions about your knee injury or if your workers compensation claim is being denied, contact Platt Law Firm at 515-278-1522 or [email protected].
+If you have questions about your knee injury or if your worker’s compensation claim is being denied, contact Platt Law Firm PC at 515-346-6659.
 We offer a free consultation during which we will advise clients on how they should approach their knee injury claim.